The Aurora Borealis – What The Northern Lights Are, And How They Develop

 Conclusion

-As this article clearly illustrated, the Aurora Borealis is a meteorological phenomenon that occurs on a gigantic scale (literally extending hundreds of miles into the edge of space), producing truly breathtaking lighting displays.
+As this article clearly illustrates, the Aurora Borealis is a natural atmospheric phenomenon that occurs on a gigantic scale (literally extending hundreds of miles into the edge of space), producing truly breathtaking light displays.

 But as also explained, it is a natural phenomenon with a clear scientific explanation that has been widely researched throughout the last few centuries.
 And today, we understand even more about the Aurora Borealis than ever before.